Clinical Yoga Therapy

 How We Work Together

-What Work For Someone Else May may You Worse
+What Works For Someone Else May Make You Worse

 You can't remove the foundation and expect the roof to hold